Online Resource Allocation via Static Bundle Pricing: Introduction

 \section{Introduction}

 Online Resource Allocation is a central problem in Economics and Operations Research.
-A seller faces a sequence of buyers, each demanding a set of resources.
-The seller must make irrevocable allocation decisions with limited information about future arrivals.
-In this work, we study the setting in which the seller has access to the distribution of buyers’ valuations, placing the problem within the prophet-inequality framework.
+A seller faces a sequence of buyers, each demanding a set of resources, and must make irrevocable allocation decisions with limited information about future arrivals.
+In this work, we study online resource allocation in a Bayesian setting where the seller has access to the distribution of buyers' valuations, placing the problem within the general prophet-inequality framework.

-The study of prophet inequalities originates in the classical single-item setting.
-Krengel, Sucheston, and Garling \cite{krengel1977} and independently Samuel-Cahn \cite{samuel1984comparison} established the foundational results comparing online stopping rules to a prophet who observes all realizations in advance.
-Hajiaghayi et al. \cite{haji1007} later connected prophet inequalities to mechanism design, showing how prophet-style guarantees can be leveraged to design truthful posted-price mechanisms.
-Building on this connection, Chawla et al. \cite{chawla2009} developed a theory of sequential posted pricing mechanisms.
+\paragraph{General Background.} The study of prophet inequalities originates in the classical single-item setting. \citet{krengel1977} (also crediting D.J.H.~Garling) and independently \citet{samuel1984comparison} established the foundational results comparing the value obtained by online stopping rules against the best possible (a.k.a. optimal) value obtained by a ``prophet'' who observes all realizations in advance.
+More recently \citet{haji1007} observed the connection of prophet inequalities to mechanism design, showing how prophet-style guarantees can be leveraged to design truthful posted-price mechanisms.
+Building on this connection, \citet{chawla2009} initiated the study of prophet inequalities for revenue maximization, further expanding the framework's applicability beyond the social welfare.

 Following these foundational results, research on prophet inequalities expanded rapidly, branching into richer allocation environments and more complex valuation models.
 In particular, combinatorial auctions emerged as a central and intensively studied setting within the prophet-inequality framework.
-For submodular and XOS valuations, Feldman et al. \cite{fgl-balanced14} gave a $2$-competitive posted-price mechanism.
-For subadditive valuations, Dütting et al.~\cite{duttingloglogm} obtained, via item-pricing, an $O(\log\log m)$-competitive mechanism (where $m$ is the number of items), a guarantee that was recently improved by Correa and Cristi \cite{Correa2023ACF}, who achieved a $6$-competitive prophet inequality.
-For MPH-$k$ valuations, Braun and Kesselheim \cite{braun2022simplifiedprophetinequalitiescombinatorial} designed an item-pricing mechanism with competitive ratio $2k + \sqrt{2k(k-1)} - 1$.
+For submodular and XOS valuations, \citet{fgl-balanced14} significantly generalized the basic prophet inequality, introducing the elegant framework of balanced prices, and obtained a $2$-competitive posted-item-price mechanism.
+For subadditive valuations, \citet{duttingloglogm} obtained an $O(\log\log m)$-competitive item-pricing mechanism (where $m$ is the number of items), a guarantee recently improved by \citet{Correa2023ACF}, who achieved a $6$-competitive prophet inequality.
+For MPH-$d$ valuations, which exhibit a degree of complementarity quantified by $d$, \citet{braun2022simplifiedprophetinequalitiescombinatorial} presented an item-pricing mechanism with competitive ratio $2d + \sqrt{2d(d-1)} - 1$.